-Opened in 1893, this beautiful remodeled Botanical Garden is not just a beautiful place to come see and smell hundreds of varieties of plants and flowers, it’s also a great place for hands on fun.
+Opened in 1893, this beautiful remodeled Botanical Garden is not just a beautiful place to come see and smell hundreds of varieties of plants and flowers, it’s also a great place for hands-on fun.
 The healthy eating area is a favorite with small kids, with shopping carts, plenty of play produce and a play kitchen, it’s a great place to whip up a healthy meal.
-The outdoor exploration garden is a hands on dream for kids who love exploring nature.
-Use the colorful magnifying glasses to get a closer look at plants and flowers, water the plants and play hide and seek in the a giant tree.
+The outdoor exploration garden is a hands-on dream for kids who love exploring nature.
+Use the colorful magnifying glasses to get a closer look at plants and flowers, water the plants, and play hide and seek in a giant tree.
 Visit the butterfly garden and plant your own starter plants, this is a great place to visit all year!

 One of the great things about Pittsburgh is that almost any day trip is just a 15-20 minute drive from Squirrel Hill, the Jewish neighborhood.